cardano-foundation/CIPs/CIP-0120/README.md

 create tooling which reads and writes constitutions.

 The alternative was to add some details of version to the constitution document.
-This would make changing hashing algorithm, rich text formatting, etc much easier.
+This would make changing hashing algorithm, rich text formatting, etc. much easier.
 But this makes the standard and subsequent, more complex than necessary.
 We do not believe the added complexity is justified, for the expected number of future replacement CIPs to this one.